sergiotabanelli/proxysql/README.md

 # ProxySQL C19 Patch: Multi-master read/write consistency enforcing in MySQL asynchronous clusters
->NOTE: This patch require [MySQL >= 5.7.6 with --session-track-gtids=OWN_GTID](https://dev.mysql.com/doc/refman//8.0/en/server-system-variables.html#sysvar_session_track_gtids) and at least one memcached protocol capable server, eg [memcached](https://memcached.org/), [couchbase](https://www.couchbase.com/) or also [mysql with the memcached plugin](https://dev.mysql.com/doc/refman/8.0/en/innodb-memcached-setup.html).
+>NOTE: This patch requires [MySQL >= 5.7.6 with --session-track-gtids=OWN_GTID](https://dev.mysql.com/doc/refman//8.0/en/server-system-variables.html#sysvar_session_track_gtids) and at least one [Redis server](https://redis.io/)

 >BEWARE: Right now this is still only a working POC, not more!

 >NOTE: Here is the original [README.md](./README.orig.md) from ProxySQL

-The Idea for this patch was born in 2019 when we start thinking a convenient method to extend, to languages other than PHP, the MySQL Consistency enforcement policy implemented in our [mymysqlnd_ms](https://github.com/sergiotabanelli/mysqlnd_ms/) fork, hence, from `Consistency` and `2019`, the name `C19`.
+The Idea for this patch was born in 2019 when we started thinking a convenient method to extend, to other languages than PHP, the MySQL Consistency enforcement policy implemented in our [mymysqlnd_ms](https://github.com/sergiotabanelli/mysqlnd_ms/) fork, hence, from `Consistency` and `2019`, the name `C19`.
 Furthermore, during Covid 19 lock down and forced quarantine this first POC has been implemented, hence, from `Covid 19`, the name `C19`.
-Below a short rationale and getting started.
+Below a short rationale and a getting started.

-Different types of MySQL cluster solutions offer different service and data consistency levels to their users.
+Different types of MySQL cluster solutions offer different services and data consistency levels to their users.
 Any asynchronous MySQL replication cluster offers eventual consistency by default.
 A read executed on an asynchronous slave may return current, stale or no data at all, depending on whether the slave has replayed all changesets from master or not.
 Applications using a MySQL replication cluster need to be designed to work correctly with eventual consistent data.
 In most cases, however, stale data is not acceptable.
-In those cases only certain slaves or even only master are allowed to achieve the required quality of service from the cluster.
+In these cases only certain slaves or even only master are allowed to achieve the required quality of service from the cluster.

 New MySQL functionalities available in more recent versions, like [multi source replication](https://dev.mysql.com/doc/refman/5.7/en/replication-multi-source.html) or [group replication](https://dev.mysql.com/doc/refman/5.7/en/group-replication.html), allow multi-master clusters and need application strategies to avoid write conflicts and enforce write consistency for distinct write context partitions.

-The excellent [ProxySQL](https://proxysql.com) already has a [Consistent read feature](https://proxysql.com/blog/proxysql-gtid-causal-reads/) but it does not cross client connection boundaries and can't use consistency context partitions, that is: the consistency enforcement is limited to the current connection, but eg async web applications, where reads and writes are normaly on distinct http requests and, therefore, on distinct DB connectios, need a more complex read consistency enforcement policy.
+The excellent [ProxySQL](https://proxysql.com) has already a [Consistent read feature](https://proxysql.com/blog/proxysql-gtid-causal-reads/) but it does not cross client connection boundaries and can't use consistency context partitions, that is: the consistency enforcement is limited to the current connection, but eg async web applications, where reads and writes are normaly on distinct http requests and, therefore, on distinct DB connections, need a more complex read consistency enforcement policy.
 And also, `ProxySQL` does not have features for write conflicts management in multi-master asyncronous cluster scenarios.
 The `ProxySQL C19` patch adds these features to standard `ProxySQL` and can therefore transparently choose MySQL replication nodes according to the read and write requested consistency, and this also on distinct MySQL connections and also on connections spread across multiple `ProxySQL` instances.

-To share consistency enforcement context info, the C19 patch, use memcached.
-Memcached can be considered not a valid choice due to its non persistent character, indeed, if the C19 patch loose connection to the memcached servers or consistency context stored on memcached keys become unavailable, no consistency will be enforced.
+To share consistency enforcement context info, the C19 patch, uses Redis.
+Redis can be considered not a valid choice due to its non persistent character, indeed, if the C19 patch looses connection to the Redis server or if consistency context, stored on Redis keys, becomes unavailable, no consistency will be enforced.
 To partially mitigate this issue and justify the choice we could consider that:
-* Memcached is extremely fast, really easy to setup and wildly known and used
+* Redis is extremely fast, really easy to setup and widely known and used
-* There are alternatives that support memcached communication protocol with various degree of persistency functionalities
+* There are alternatives configurations with various degrees of persistency functionalities and HA, right now [Redis Cluster](https://redis.io/topics/cluster-tutorial) is not supported, but can be easily integrated in the near future.
-* For consistent reads, sporadic enforcement failures due to memcached unavailability, can be considered acceptable
+* For consistent reads, sporadic enforcement failures, due to Redis unavailability, can be considered acceptable
-* For consistent writes in multi master InnoDB clusters (group replication), enforcement failures, will not lead to replication breaks but only to a transaction rollback
+* For consistent writes in multi master InnoDB clusters (group replication) enforcement failures will not lead to replication breaks but only to a transaction rollback
-* For consistent writes in multi master multi source replication cluster, enforcement failures, can lead to replication breaks, for those cases a more robust memcached protocol capable server with persistency and HA functionalities like [couchbase](https://www.couchbase.com/) is suggested
+* For consistent writes in multi master multi source replication cluster enforcement failures can lead to replication breaks, for those cases a more robust Redis configuration with persistency and HA functionalities is suggested
 * For future releases something like a fallback strategy could be implemented
-* For future releases memcached can also be used as shared query cache, this also considering that read consistency can be considered a perfect cache invalidation strategy, that is: every time a write occurs for that partition context, all cached queries belonging to that context could be invalidated
+* For future releases Redis can also be used as shared query cache, this also considering that read consistency can be considered a perfect cache invalidation strategy, that is: every time a write occurs for that partition context, all cached queries belonging to that context could be invalidated
-* For future releases support for redis cache could be easily added

-## Consistency context partitions
+* Redis c library support async API and pipelines
+* Redis is extensible through custom modules and, to reduce latency, a [Redisc19](https://github.com/sergiotabanelli/redisc19) module for this patch has been developed

+Lets now start with a few concepts:

+## What we mean with `Consistency Context Partitions`
 Context partitions are sets of queries made by groups of clients (from here on 'participants') which need to share with each others the same configured isolated consistency context.
 With read consistency, a consistency context participant will read all writes made by other participants, itself included.
 With write consistency, in multi-master clusters, writes from all consistency context participants will always do not conflicts each others.
 Context partitions size can range from single query sent by a single client (eventual consistency) to global unique context partition which include all queries sent by all clients.
 Eventual consistency can indeed be considered as the smallest context partition, where every single query from every single client is a context partition.
 In asyncronous or semisyncronous clusters, smaller context partitions means better load distribution and performance.
 In `ProxySQL C19` patch context partitions are established through the use of placeholders.
-Placeholders are reserved tokens used in configuration values of the `memcached_hostgroups` `ProxySQL C19` table.
+Placeholders are reserved tokens used in configuration values of the `c19_hostgroups` `ProxySQL C19` table.
 The placeholder token will be expanded to the corresponding value at connection init, allowing consistency context establishment on a connection attribute basis (for a complete list see below).

-## Read consistency
+## What we mean with `Read Consistency`
 A read context partition is a set of application reads made by a context participant that must always at least run against previous writes made by all other context participants.
 Starting from MySQL 5.7.6 the MySQL server features the [session-track-gtids](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_session_track_gtids) system variable, which, if set, will allow a client to be aware of the unique Global Transaction Identifier ([GTID](https://dev.mysql.com/doc/refman/5.7/en/replication-gtids.html)) assigned by MySQL to an executed transaction.
 This extremely useful feature allow clients to enforce consistency also on an application context basis, that is: a web application user normally does not need to stay perfectly in sync with writes made by another user, if userA add a record and userB add another record, there is no problem if userA does not immediately see record inserted by userB but problems arise when userA does not see his record!